What Is a Co-op?

 - Ontario co-ops provide more than 15,500 jobs (FTE), have $3 billion in assets and produce $2.1 billion in revenue.

-- About 25 new co-operatives are incorporated in Ontario every year.
-47 were incorporated in 2011, and 64 were incorporated in 2012
+- On average, more than 30 new co-operatives are incorporated in Ontario every year.
+47 were incorporated in 2011, and 64 were incorporated in 2012!!

 - There are more than 9,000 co-ops in Canada, with more than 18 million members.
 Canadian co-ops (including credit unions) have more than $252 billion in assets.
 More on Canadian co-ops here.